deasway/junior-design-project/README.md

 ### Known bugs and defects
 * Out of the 700 or so terms, a select handful of them may have errors in their data.
 This only happens with terms with only a few occurrences throughout all of history.
 These faulty terms are being removed as they are found.
 * The database we are using to fetch the application data caps at 10 GB of downloads per month, after which the app will no longer work properly.

+### April 14, 2019
+### New Software Features
+* Populated a new Firebase Database
+* Firebase Database Structure was rebuilt
+* Codes were updated in accordance with Database Structure Changes

+### April 8, 2019
+### New Software Features
+* Finished Scrapping data
+* Pie chart update with new data
+* Amplitude graph update with new data
+* Search dropdown update (End year select dropdown automatically change depending on start year select dropdown)

+### Bug Fixes
+* Fixed issues in the Pie Chart Visualization
+* Fixed Search bar issue (now apostrophe can be searched)

 ## Install Guide
 * Pre-requisites: Internet Access and a Web Browser